 Students eligible for one term of advanced standing may apply to spend one term of their sophomore year away from the University.
 The Faculty Committee on Examinations and Standing will review the academic records of all applicants to determine the appropriateness of completing the degree requirements in three and one-half years of residence and to verify that the minimum grade requirement established by the committee has been met.
-First-years who expect to be away in the fall term of the sophomore year should meet with their residential college dean or director of studies by April 1 to discuss their plans; those who expect to be away in the spring of the sophomore year should discuss their plans with their residential college dean or director of studies by December 1 of the sophomore year.
+First-years who expect to be away in the fall term of the sophomore year should meet with their residential college dean or assistant dean by April 1 to discuss their plans; those who expect to be away in the spring of sophomore year should discuss their plans with their residential college dean or assistant dean by December 1 of sophomore year.

-A student who is making normal academic progress and who has not taken any extra courses incurs a course deficiency by failing a course, by dropping below the normal course load, by repeating a course in which the student previously had earned a passing grade, or by failing to take the second course in an introductory-level foreign language sequence.
+A student who is making normal academic progress and who has not taken any extra courses incurs a course deficiency by failing a course, by dropping below the normal course load, by repeating a course in which the student previously had earned a passing grade, or by failing to take the second course in an introductory-level language sequence.

 Course deficiencies may result in academic required withdrawal, failure to qualify for graduation, or inability to progress to the next year of study.